USEFUL INFORMATION2022 Future Class Dates*:

 Why does LCCOC train obedience in a parking lot?

 LCCOC does not have a building nor does it own land.
-The parking lot is graciously donated to us by Blue Cross and it is well lighted for night-time training and has ample parking.
+The parking lot is graciously donated to us by Blue Cross and it is well-lit for night-time training and has ample parking.

 Do I have to join LCCOC to take obedience classes?